 - My PMP preparation notes

-- Lots and Lots of YouTube videos and online materials
+- YouTube videos and online materials

 - My notes as I went along